pei2748/e4750-Heterogeneous-computing-final-project/README.md

-# Acceleration of SVM algorithm on GPU using PyCuda
+# Acceleration of SVM Algorithm on GPU using PyCuda

-### Directory Organization
+## Directory Organization

-Our repository has the following structure.#### Directory 3: pycuda
+Our repository has the following structure.

-These are PyCuda source code which implement different kernels\
-Three pycuda code for BC dataset

-1.)
-BC-cuda-lock-free.py\
-2.)
-BC-cuda-naive.py\
-3.)
-BC-cuda-shared-mem.py\

-Four pycuda code for Cifar-10 dataset

-4.)
-CF-cuda-naive.py
-5.)
-CF-cuda-lock-free.py
-6.)
-CF-cuda-multi-kernel.py
-7.)
-CF-cuda-multi-kernel-tiled.py

-We also have three corresponding jupyter notebooks for four Cifar-10 pycuda code excluding CF-cuda-lock-free.
-These three notebooks will generate figures for time and accuracy with different max_epochs, while .py files only run for one fix max_epoch.\

-CF-data-comparison.ipynb is to generate figures shown in our report.\
 It has 6 subdirectories at the top level.

 <img src="tree.png" width="400">

-#### Directory 1: python_code/
+### Directory 1: python_code/

 This directory contains 3 files: